hungsu/digital_garden/src/site/notes/blog/zero-to-hero.md

 - **Comprehension**.
 Low or no comprehension in text and verbal discussions.
 Other engineers I see discussing hard problems - I barely understand the problems, and certainly not the solutions they're debating.
 To improve, I'm going to try accumulating *[[Evergreen note\|Evergreen note]]s about UI engineering* that I've written myself.
 I would like this to be in the *hundreds*, but for now that number is *one*: I have one excellent note about virtual machines, but I will need many more.
 - **Helpfulness**.
 Other engineers get stuck every day.
 I rarely have thoughts to offer, and when I do, such thoughts are not accepted or do not resolve the problem.
 Thus I find myself avoiding offers to pair program because I fear I'll drag the other person down.
 The obvious metric is *Problems solved*, which for now I believe is *zero*.
 - **Creation speed**.
-I create *slowly* and at a quality that others do not approve, with a great volume of suggestions from reviewers.
+I create code *slowly* and at a quality that others do not approve.
 I will measure this in *PRs merged per month*.
 At time of writing, I am at around 1.16 PRs merged per month.
-By contrast, one of the most beloved engineers on the team is at 5.5 PRs merged per month.
+By contrast, one of the most beloved engineers on the team averaged 5.5 PRs merged per month.
 Another merged 14 PRs in the last month.
 And those people did so while helping others.
 I'm feeling pretty upset just typing this and seeing the gap, but it's important for me to see how big the gap is.
 It's tempting for me to prioritise this metric, but it depends strongly on *Comprehension*.

 ## Plan, then execute